geoff1111/jdb.tcl/README.md

 Jdb.tcl reads from stdin ("-") or a JDB_COMMAND_FILE to accept input (debugger commands) using array element ::debug(in).
 Command input is overwritten to file "debug.history" using file handle variable ::debut(out).
-To rerun the previous sequence of debugger commands use:
+To rerun the previous sequence of debugger commands, first change the name of debug.history so that the input is not overwritten as soon as jdb.tcl
+starts:

+    mv debug.history debug.history.in
-    ./jdb.tcl debug.history JIMTCL_SCRIPT [ARG ...]
+    ./jdb.tcl debug.history.in JIMTCL_SCRIPT [ARG ...]

-The debugger enters interactive mode after the last command in "debug.history" is executed.
+The debugger enters interactive mode after the last command in "debug.history.in" is executed.
 Command sequence files can be created with a text editor.

 The format for specifying breakpoints in JIM_SCRIPT depends on whether they are at the toplevel or within a proc.
 Toplevel breakpoints use the